PamCR/project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO:* List the IP addresses of the machines you are monitoring_ web-1:10.0.0.5 web_2:10.0.0.6 web-3:10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO:* Specify which Beats you successfully installed_ Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ Filebeat collects log files from the machines.
+For each log it makes a harvester.
+- Metricbeat collects system and application metrics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: